Bomb cyclone, tornadoes and possible nor’easter all likely to hit US the next week

 A bomb cyclone develops when a mid-latitude cyclone intensifies, dropping atmospheric pressure by at least 24 millibars in a span of 24 hours.

 The Storm Prediction Centre of the country’s National Weather Service (NWS) warned of a “tornado watch” in a tweet.
-“A tornado watch is in effect for much of Missouri and far western Illinois through 10pm CDT,” said the tweet.
+“A tornado watch is in effect for much of Missouri and far western Illinois through 10pm CDT,” the agency said.

-A powerful low-pressure system known as a nor’easter has been moving along the US’s east coast as well and could likely hit the country by Tuesday.
+A powerful low-pressure system known as a nor’easter has been moving along the US East Coast as well and could likely hit the country by Tuesday.
 The nor’easter is expected to move up the New England coastline on Monday night through Wednesday.

 A flash flood warning has been issued for New York City for Monday night through Tuesday afternoon with up to four inches of rain expected over a 36-hour period.